RocketChat/Rocket.Chat/.changeset/honest-nails-occur.md

 "@rocket.chat/model-typings": patch
 ---

-fix: Re-activated user's omnichannel status is turned on
+fix: Re-activated user's omnichannel status is turned on, leading to chat's being routed to an offline agent